<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Copper Gutters

 Copper can add value to your home because of its unique aesthetic, but it also is the better choice for gutters when it comes to keeping a low-maintenance home.
 Copper is a durable material that will last for years to come.
 It is resistant to corrosion, rust, and weather damage.
-Copper gutters are less likely to be replaced as often as standard aluminum gutters, therefore saving you money in the long run..
+Copper gutters are less likely to be replaced as often as standard aluminum gutters, saving you money in the long run.
 Copper patinas nicely over time to continue giving your home character.
-If the patina look isn’t for you, the copper can be cleaned to bring it back to its original color.
+If the patina look isn’t for you, the copper can be cleaned to return to its original color and shine.